amin-nejad/ct-haemorrhage-classification/README.md

 `conda env create -f environment.yml`

+2. Download the data from https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection/overview.
+This repository only uses a subset of this data.

-2. Run the Jupyter notebook
+3. Run the Jupyter notebook

 This is a difficult problem due to the fact that we only have one 2D image of the brain for each haemorrhage.
 Furthermore, our images are of a very small size.
 Nevertheless, our final model performs reasonably well.
 Future steps to improve the model: